Experts available for comment

 Jackie is our lead practitioner on person-centred thinking, quality and issues related to the regulation of services for vulnerable people.

-Ann McCallum – Co-chair of the Dimensions Council
+Ann McCallum – former co-chair of the Dimensions Council

 Ann is supported by Dimensions and can speak about how important it was for her to be involved in choosing her own support package.

-She is also co-chair of the Dimensions council and enjoys every moment of being a voice for the people Dimensions supports.
+She is a former co-chair of the Dimensions council and enjoys every moment of being a voice for the people Dimensions supports.
 Ann is passionate about people with learning disabilities being listened to and having choice and control over all parts of their lives.

-An ambassador for others supported by Dimensions as Dimensions Council member, bringing others together to unite to find solutions, share stories and influence how Dimensions provides support to others.
+An ambassador for others supported by Dimensions as Chair of the Dimensions Council, Jordan brings others together to unite to find solutions, share stories and influence how Dimensions provides support to others.

 A professional in the role of Quality Consultant, a champion for ‘GREAT’ support and a fierce challenger in his quality checking role, a tough critic and able interviewer when supporting business support interviews and a wonderful story teller when training new staff around their and Dimensions values.